-In March 1997, I died in the hospital.
-My Spirit hovered over my body, and I immediately felt healed, as well as a deep sense of inner peace.
+In March 1997, I encountered my second near-death experience (NDE), while in the hospital.
+My Spirit lifted out of my body and hovered it.
+I immediately felt healed, as well as a deep sense of inner peace.
 Two Spirit Beings appeared and unveiled scenes, people and events from my life.
 Some I remembered, and some I had totally forgotten.
 As they showed me each scene, they spoke with me telepathically, saying, “Look at the difference you’ve made in these people’s lives.”

 After my death experience, I asked God, “What is my life purpose now?”